ysboafo-coder/-Environmental-Mixture-Models-Missing-Data-Imputation-Simulation-Applied-Analysis/README.md

 [README.md](https://github.com/user-attachments/files/26849123/README.md)
-# Unified simulation framework for missing-data mixture-model analyses
+# Evaluating Missing Data Imputation Strategies for Environmental Mixture Models: A Simulation Study and Applied Analysis

 This repository provides a configurable R framework for running simulation studies on environmental mixture methods under multiple missing-data scenarios, then analyzing results with a focus on **variable importance** and **variable selection**.